 NC State University utilizes an online, electronic I-9 system for the completion of I-9 forms.
 Only employees with individual user licenses may access the I-9 Guardian system and complete the I-9 and E-Verify processes.
 College/Division Human Resources or Business Officers designate users for their units.

-- Go to the NCSU I-9 Guardian webpage
+- Go to the NC State I-9 Guardian resource webpage

 - See a copy of the federal government’s official I-9 Handbook for Employers